-Each Wednesday, from 8:30 am until 7:00 pm, we provide Exposition of the Blessed Sacrament for adoration.
+Each Wednesday, from 9:00 am until 3:00 pm in the Chapel, we provide Exposition of the Blessed Sacrament for adoration.
+In November Adoration is moved into the main church for the winter months.
 Please join us during this time for an hour of quiet adoration.
 Make the commitment for an hour each week.
-There are sign up sheets available at the back of church.
+There are sign-up sheets available at the back of the church.

 Altar Servers assist the clergy before, and during Mass as well as special occasions.
 Adults and students who received their First Eucharist are welcome to join this ministry.
 Prospective servers are instructed in the proper procedures and assigned an experienced “co-server” for the first several times as an altar server.
 Altar Servers are usually assigned to one Mass per month, depending on the number of serves available.
 They are scheduled, whenever possible, to the Mass time and Sundays of their preference.
 Adult Servers are always welcome and needed, especially to offer their services at weekday funerals.